Teriks/LibLSLCC/README.md

    port over without breaking, as well as other funky scripts that rely on Right to Left evaluation being the norm.

- * Correct treatment of vectors/rotations/lists and strings as booleans.
+ * Correct treatment of vectors/rotations/lists/keys and strings as booleans.

- * Vectors and rotations can now be negated.
+ * Negatable vectors and rotations.

  * Support for certain unicode characters in script symbols, (Same characters the linden Compiler allows)